 - Get to know the individual by listening and observing what is important to him or her.

 - Show a positive attitude toward work and others.

 - Protect the health of the people you support.
 This may include giving medication, following doctor’s orders, going on medical appointments and/or seeking emergency medical care when necessary.

 - Protect the safety of the people you support by providing the level of supervision described in the person’s service plan and by reporting to your supervisor any potentially dangerous situation

 - Minimum high school diploma or GED equivalent

 - Valid driver’s license – No provisional licenses

 - Prior experience in this field is preferred, but If you have some background in healthcare or human services is a plus.

 Available positions in Bergen, Essex, Passaic, Somerset, Morris and Union Counties.

-Full-time regular employees who work thirty (30) hours or more per week are eligible for Health, Life and Dental Insurance, vision and 401K Plan, tuition reimbursement program, and much more.
+Full-time regular employees who work thirty (30) hours or more per week are eligible for a competitive suite of benefits including comprehensive medical, dental and vision plans, 401K, tuition reimbursement program and much more.